Leonardo-Tozoni/one-piece-theme/README.md

 ### ✨ Features

+- **🏴‍☠️ Jolly Roger Overlay (Optional, Auto-Setup):**
+  - Straw Hat Pirates Jolly Roger image displayed as an overlay in the bottom right corner
+  - Subtle watermark that enhances immersion without interfering with your work
+  - Semi-transparent with hover effects
+  - **Automatic setup** - just click "Yes" when prompted on first install!
+  - Uses online image from GitHub (always up-to-date)

 - **Two Theme Variants:**
   - 🌙 **One Piece Dark** - Sail through the night with deep ocean blues, treasure gold accents, and adventure-inspired colors
   - ☀️ **One Piece Light** - Bask in the Thousand Sunny's glow with bright, warm colors perfect for daytime coding